attrill20/FPLFixtureCalendar/README.md

 - Add an AI chat to recommend players to pick
 - Add a database of historical data
 - Transition all data to be stored in a DB (mongoDB)
-- Add Twiiter / X feed on the homepage
+- Add Twiiter / X to a feed on the side of the homepage

 #### Calendar Page